-Why protect medium voltage motors from bearing currents?
+Why protect medium voltage motors from bearing current?
 It saves money!

-Using variable frequency drives (VFDs) or inverters to control the speed of medium voltage motors and large low voltage motors is not only a flexible, cost-effective means of improving process/system control, it also significantly reduces energy costs which can be 80% to 90% of the total cost of ownership.
-The inverter allows for variable speed operation of the motor, increases the control level and operating efficiency of the drive systems to meet the process control requirements and reduces motor energy consumption creating energy savings.
+Using variable frequency drives (VFDs) or inverters to control the speed of large electric motors is not only a flexible, cost-effective means of improving process/system control.
+It can also significantly reduce energy costs, which can be 80% to 90% of the total cost of ownership.
+The inverter allows for variable speed operation of the motor, increases the control level and operating efficiency of the drive systems to meet the process control requirements, and reduces motor energy consumption - creating energy savings.

 But VFDs also have their drawbacks.
-The high-speed switching output of the inverter can induce voltages on the shafts of these large AC motors.
-Since even relatively low voltages of 10 volts peak can discharge through the motor's bearings, it is essential to include a highly reliable shaft grounding ring system to avoid electrical arcing in the motor's bearings.
-In unprotected motors, this arcing causes electrical discharge machining (EDM) that blasts pits in bearing and race surfaces.
+The high-speed switching output of the inverter can produce a capacitive voltage on the shafts of these large AC motors.
+Since even relatively low voltage of 10 volts peak can discharge through the motor's bearings, it is essential to include a highly reliable shaft grounding system to avoid electrical arcing in the motor's bearings.
+In unprotected motors, this arcing causes electrical discharge machining (EDM) that blasts pits in bearing surfaces.
 This EDM process eventually leads to frosting and fluting (washboard-like ridges on the bearing race), and bearing failure.

 Bearing insulation or a ceramic coated or hybrid bearing will interrupt the circulating current path which would otherwise circulate through the motor's bearings.
-Insulation removes this source of bearing failure; but because the capacitively induced voltages are still there on the motor's shaft, the shaft grounding ring is needed and installed on the opposite end (the drive end side).
+Insulation removes this source of bearing failure.
+But because the capacitively coupled voltage is still there on the motor's shaft, a shaft grounding ring is still needed, and should be installed on the opposite end (the drive end side).

 High Cost of Bearing Failure

-While repairing some large motors on-site, many must be pulled out of service, loaded onto a truck (often requiring a crane), and transported to a motor shop for repairs.
-This process is time-consuming and very expensive costing many thousands of dollars.
+While some large motors can be repaired on-site, many must be pulled out of service, loaded onto a truck (often requiring a crane), and transported to a specialist for repair.
+This process is time-consuming and very expensive, costing many thousands of dollars.
 And the larger the motor, the higher the cost of replacing damaged bearings.

 But the cost of repairing motors often pales in comparison to the staggering costs of downtime and lost production!
 Larger motors are used typically in high volume processing applications.
 In these applications, the cost of every minute of lost production is considerable.
 Over the course of days of downtime, lost production can add up to staggering levels!